lucasvanmol/quantum-squares/README.md

-# quantum-squares
+# A Quantum Approach to Magic Square Enumeration

-LANS Final Year Project
+LANS Final Year Project (work in progress)